VIDEO FOR NON PROFIT

 What we did

 We spent time with Heather and her family before we turned on the cameras.
-We observed the way Heather and her partner Parker interacted with their kids, and with each other.
-We wanted to capture a series of everyday, human moments that, when viewed through the lens of Heather’s cancer diagnosis, would touch hearts and encourage financial giving.
+We observed the way Heather and her partner interacted with their kids, and with each other.
+We wanted to capture a series of everyday, human moments that, when viewed through the lens of Heather’s cancer diagnosis, would tell a compelling story.

 jesuit high school fundraising story